 However, this salad was the least bit annoying.
 Fresh produce in a light citrusy dressing, how could you go wrong?

-The dressing is simple: 1/4 cup unsweetened nonfat Greek yogurt, 2 tablespoons light olive oil and 2 tablespoon fresh clementine juice, 1 tablespoon red wine vinegar, 2 teaspoons honey, 1 teaspoon poppy seeds, 1/2 teaspoon kosher salt, 1/4 teaspoon each freshly ground black pepper, onion powder, garlic powder and mustard powder.
+In a glass jar measure and add 1/4 cup unsweetened nonfat Greek yogurt, 2 tablespoons light olive oil and 2 tablespoon fresh clementine juice, 1 tablespoon red wine vinegar, 2 teaspoons honey, 1 teaspoon poppy seeds, 1/2 teaspoon kosher salt, 1/4 teaspoon each freshly ground black pepper, onion powder, garlic powder and mustard powder.

 Secure a lid and shake well to combine, therefore making sure the honey is mixed throughout.

-Next add the thinly sliced fennel into the bowl with the kale and toss to combine.
+To it add the thinly sliced fennel into the bowl with the kale and toss to combine.

 Finally transfer the kale and fennel to a serving platter or bowl before topping with thinly sliced radishes, oranges, and then the chopped fennel fronds.

-Next drizzle with the clementine yogurt poppy seed dressing and then scatter the pomegranate seeds over top.
+Drizzle with the clementine yogurt poppy seed dressing and then scatter the pomegranate seeds over top.

-Lastly season the salad with more freshly ground black pepper and then serve immediately.
+Season the salad with more freshly ground black pepper and then serve immediately.
 As you can see, this salad is pretty simple to pull together.
 With that said, you can definitely prep most of everything (except the clementines) the day before.
 But because of the citrus juice in the dressing, I would not recommend making that too far in advance.